 Articles should be between 800 and 1,000 words.

 Please write in accessible language and don’t use jargon – the aim of the website is to communicate to a broad audience so we try and write in a way that everyone can understand.

 Keep it snappy and make sure that the first few lines tell the reader what the piece is about, what you want to argue, and why we should care.

-If at all possible, please send through a high quality image of your fieldwork or the topic you are writing about that you have the rights to (i.e. you took it or it has explicitly been made freely available).
+Please send through a high quality image of the topic you are writing about that you have the rights to (i.e. you took it or it has explicitly been made freely available).
 We like to feature these with our articles.

-Please make sure that you include hyperlinks in the text (i.e. link to other articles and information on the Internet that back up your claims and data).
-In Word, you can do this by highlighting the relevant text you want to link, selecting the “Insert” menu, selecting the “Hyperlink” option (right at the bottom) and then pasting the link into the first box.
+Please make sure that you include hyperlinks in the text (i.e. link to other articles and online sources that back up your claims and data).

-We are always happy to discuss ideas with potential authors, so please send us an email before submitting your piece to check that it will fit with the website and that we don’t already have someone scheduled to write on the topic.
+We are always happy to discuss ideas with potential authors, so please feel free to send us an email before submitting your piece to check that it will fit with the website and that we don’t already have someone scheduled to write on the topic.